bbmokhtari/django-translations/docs/guide/models.rst

 If successful, :meth:`~translations.models.Translatable.apply_translations`
-applies the translations on the translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` in place and returns ``None``.
-If it fails it throws the necessary error.
+applies the translations on the translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` of the instance in place and returns ``None``.
+If it fails it throws the appropriate error.

 .. note::